 How to Set Up Gift Card Sales

 By now, you might be wondering the easiest way to set up gift card sales for your small business.
-123 Pet customers will soon be able to integrate gift card sales within the software.
-But until then, you order them here.
+123 Pet customers now are able to integrate e-gift card sales within the software.
+If you want to go the traditional route of selling a physical gift card you can order them here.
 Choose from a pre-designed card or a custom design to make your gift cards “pop.”

 Hopefully, by now, you see the value of gift cards for your small business.